 There are plenty of articles online about this balun and how it's built - but construction is not for everyone and it's probably not a beginner's project so we've done the hard work for you.
 This is a no-solder product and ready for mounting onto your CobWeb metalwork and spreaders.
 The rugged box houses a 1:4 balun for use with the G3TXQ CobWeb design (the original, by G3TPW is known as the CobWebb) and is rated at well over 100w continuous and up to 400w SSB.
 The box is filled with casting resin so fully weather-proof.

 This is not a complete aerial!
-You will need to add fibreglass spreaders and some metalwork.
+You will need to add some metalwork, fibreglass spreaders and dipole wires.
 For that, we suggest the Aerial-Parts metalwork from John G4ZTR and a set of fibreglass spreaders (Sandpiper) to form a complete 20m-10m HF aerial solution that can be assembled with a just a spanner, a pair of wire-cutters and an SWR meter or antenna analyzer.
 Read details of John's own CobWebb build here.

 Balun+Metalwork Offer for outside UK/Ireland/Europe : If you wish to purchase our Balun Box AND the Aerial-Parts metalwork together, John is happy to include our Balun with your shipment.
 The complete order is made through him - he adds the cost of our Balun plus our postage costs and he sends your order via an appropriate courier.